Knowledge HubHomeowner Tips

 System type.
 Already covered above.
 The jump from picket to glass is significant because tempered glass panels are expensive to manufacture and heavy to ship.

 Height.
-42-inch railing costs more than 36-inch — more material per linear foot.
+42-inch railing costs more than 36-inch because there's more material per linear foot.
 If your local building code requires 42 inches (common on elevated decks and in some BC municipalities), budget accordingly.

 Corners, angles, and transitions.
 A straight run of railing is the cheapest layout.
-Every corner requires a corner post.
+Every corner requires a corner post and a sleeve connection.
 Every angle change adds complexity.
 Stair-to-deck transitions need special post configurations.
 A deck with 4 corners and a stair run costs more per foot than a simple straight section.

 Powder coating colour.
 Standard colours (Black, White, and the rest of our 14-colour lineup) are included in the base price.
 Custom colour matching is available but adds a surcharge for the custom powder run.